research-ag/prng/README.md

 mops add prng
 ```

-In the Motoko source file import the package as one of:
+In the Motoko source file import the package as:
 ```
 import Prng "mo:prng";
 ```